red-kite-solutions/stalker/CONTRIBUTING.md

 # Contributing to Stalker

-To ccontribute to Stalker, or to simply launch the application locally, follow this guide.
+To contribute to Stalker or to simply launch the application locally, follow this guide.

 ## Prerequisites